Jesus Piece (album): Cover artwork

+Deluxe edition cover and controversy

 The Game released a controversial artwork of the album via Instagram on October 21, 2012 and also announced the release date will be December 11.
-The cover portrays a dark-skinned Jesus in a stained glass window with a teardrop tattoo, a red bandanna around his mouth, and wearing a Jesus piece.
+The cover, designed and illustrated by former Interscope art director Mike Saputo, portrays a dark-skinned Jesus in a stained glass window with a teardrop tattoo, a red bandanna around his mouth, and wearing a Jesus piece.
 The stained glass-inspired image shows Jesus sitting on a throne adorned with gang-related symbols.
 In the artwork, Jesus is holding a gold "Jesus Piece" chain and pointing to a symbol on his breast plate.
 The red bandana over his mouth is a reference to the Cedar Block Piru Bloods gang, to which Game is allegedly a member.
 The artwork has a slightly altered logo on the top, which features on all of Game's previous studio albums.
 The album's title Jesus Piece is stylized as Je5us Piece, depicting that it is Game's fifth studio album.
 Je5us Piece logo is styled after the iconic Louis Vuitton.
-The cover was designed by Mike Saputo.
 The religious imagery of the art has gained mixed reactions and the ire of some fans who deem the work as blasphemous.
 Several celebrities praised the artwork, including Busta Rhymes, Mac Miller and Kevin Hart.
-However, the Game decided to make this cover for the deluxe edition after the Roman Catholic Church complained to Interscope Records about the cover by phone call.
-Complex named the album cover the fifteenth best cover of 2012.
-On November 12, an alternative cover for the standard edition of the album was released.
-This cover paid homage to one of the Game's older brothers, Jevon Danell Taylor, who was shot and killed at the age of 20 on May 21, 1995.